 When dealing with an uninsured driver, your options are unfortunately limited.
 A skilled personal injury attorney can help you make the best of a bad situation in one of these three main ways:

-- File an uninsured motorist claim against your insurance company.
 Many insurance plans include an uninsured and underinsured motorist coverage clause.
 You need to specifically file a claim to seek compensation through this type of coverage, and the amount is typically capped.
 Check with your insurance carrier to see if you have this coverage and if the covered amount can be increased before an accident occurs.

-- Look for other liable parties to hold accountable.
 In some circumstances, a different party beside the driver may have been at fault for your injury.
 For instance, a construction crew or city government may have behaved negligently and created unsafe road conditions, or an auto manufacturer may be responsible if they released a faulty part that caused the crash.

 Regardless of which option is best for you, an attorney can also handle communication with your insurance company.
 Hiring an experienced personal injury lawyer shows you intend to pursue compensation to the fullest extent of the law, which makes both insurance carriers and negligent drivers more likely to settle.